 You are solely responsible for securing and backing up your content.

-- The Arthritis Virtual Assistant provides general information which is relevant to your query and not tailored medical advice.
-By using the Arthritis Virtual Assistant you confirm that you understand the limits of the information provided.
-If you would like further information or if you have any concerns about your diagnosis, treatment or if you need a diagnosis then you should discuss this with your doctor, rheumatology nurse or pharmacist.
+- AVA gives general information and not tailored medical advice.
+By using the chatbots, you’re confirming that you understand the limits of this information.
+If you’d like more information, if you have any concerns about your diagnosis or treatment, or if you need a diagnosis, you should speak to a healthcare professional.

-- Versus Arthritis believes that all adults and children have the right to be safe from abuse and harm.
-Adults and children can be abused online or in the real world by a family member, a paid or unpaid carer or indeed anybody whom they can come into contact with.
-Some adults or children may have thoughts about harming themselves; often because they feel their life is not worth living.
-If you are concerned about an adult or child being abused or are thinking about harming yourself, the Virtual Assistant is not best placed to provide information on how to get help and support and instead you should read our commitment to keeping adults and children safe for further advice and guidance.
-In an emergency, please call 999.
+- Versus Arthritis believes that everyone has the right to be safe from abuse and harm.
+Anyone can be abused online or in the real world, and some people may have thoughts about harming themselves.
+If you’re concerned about someone who’s being abused or are thinking about harming yourself, AVA isn’t the best source of information on how to get help and support.
+Instead, please read our commitment to keeping adults and children safe.
+In an emergency, call 999.